wp-plugins/nvd3-visualisations/readme.txt

 == Screenshots ==

 1. Charts gallery showing out neatly on the same page of WP's blog.
 2. 4 Fast Steps of New Chart: Clone from Gallery, Edit Data, Edit Post/Page, and Publish It.

 == Changelog ==

+= 1.5.3 =
+Version 1.5.3 -
+Data converter between json and xml on data editor.
+More human readable data sets, prettified.
+Fixed ugly bug of url redirection in creating new chart from gallery.

 = 1.5.2 =
 Version 1.5.2 -